The Delta Modules

 These include all tuition, internal assessments, tutor support, mock exams, class materials, library access and e-learning materials.

-Cambridge English Language Assessment exam fees will need to be paid for Delta Modules 1, 2 and 3 for each submission.
-This payment is subject to rules set down by Cambridge and fees are; M1 = £117, M2 = £146 and M3 = £82.50.
+Cambridge English Language Assessment exam fees are included in the course fees for modules 1 and 3, and you need to check with NILE for module 2.
 External candidates will be charged an additional admin fee to be entered at the ELTC - please contact us to find out more.

 If being funded by an external body, a letter of intention for payment of fees is enough to cover the deposit, but full payment should be made as soon as possible.
 Individual requests for alternative payment schedules may be made and will be judged by the Centre accordingly.